-- If you have a purple glass recycling box it may be collected on a different day to your wheeled recycling bin.
+- If you have a glass recycling box it may be collected on a different day to your wheelie recycling bin.

-For general waste bin, red and black recycling boxes and a green food waste bin:
+For your general waste bin, recycling boxes and green food waste bin:

 - Your general waste bin is collected fortnightly.